-In the four years following the end of the 50 percent rule, online schools grew from 1.75 to 4.5 percent of all U.S. enrollment.
-Online-only campuses and institutions accounted for about 2.1 percentage points of this increase, or about 75 percent of the growth in online enrollment over the 2006-2010 period.
-Moreover, the number of institutions satisfying our definition of "online" grew from 13 in 2004 to 24 in 2006 to 39 in 2010.
+In the four years following the end of the 50 percent rule, online schools grew from 1.75 to 4.5 percent of all US enrollment.
+Online-only campuses and institutions accounted for about 2.1 percentage points of this increase, or about 75 percent of the growth in online enrollment over the 2006-10 period.
+Moreover, the number of institutions satisfying our definition of online grew from 13 in 2004 to 24 in 2006 to 39 in 2010.
 These trends suggest that the market for online education grew rapidly and became significantly more competitive after 2006.

-II.
-How Might Online Degrees Affect Higher Education Markets?
+8.2 How Might Online Degrees Affect Higher Education Markets?

 Online institutions affect local education markets by increasing competitive pressure.
 Students who previously had only a limited set of choices (or perhaps no choice at all) now can choose to enroll in online institutions instead.
 This increase in the number of options available to students means that local colleges and universities no longer have monopoly power and must compete for students.
-Thus, the impact of online institutions should be proportional both to the amount of prior market power of local institutions and to the substitutability between local nonselective schools and online degree programs.
+Thus, the impact of online institutions should be proportional both to the amount of prior market power of local institutions the in-person Illinois branch, most were enrolled online.
+In contrast, University of Phoenix has a separate online campus that enrolled more than 300,000 students-about 77 percent of total University of Phoenix enrollment-in 2009.
+Other schools, such as Ashford University and Capella University, have only a single campus branch at which nearly everyone is enrolled online.